zydou/arti/doc/dev/ExportedApiSketch.md

 polling systems rely on fd-based notification, or behave badly if the queue isn't drained fast enough.

+Again, it might be best to offer the application a way to get a socket which arti writes the information to in some kind of structured way using serde.  (serde makes it easy to support a variety of formats including (say) JSON and messagepack.)
 ## Thoughts on particular options